 We research the chemodynamics and microbial ecology of contaminant biotransformation for improved environmental (bio-)technology in natural and built environments.

 Process-based description of the biotransformation and chemodynamics of organic contaminants in natural and built environments including:

 - Ecology and bioavailability of contaminant biotransformation: Chemodynamics and microbial (bacterial/ phage) dispersal ecology for improved biotransformation and nutrient cycling .

 - Mycosphere ecology (mycoremediation): ecology of contaminant biotransformation in the mycosphere; mycoremediation based on bacterial activation and dispersal by fungi (‘fungal highways’).

 - Prediction of soil microbial pesticide degradation potential at the field scale: Combining proximal and remote sensing techniques with microbial activity analysis.

-- Electrokinetics and electro-bioremediation: Effects of weak electric fields and electrokinetic approaches on the clean-up of contaminated matrices and water.
+- Electrokinetics and electro-bioremediation: Use of electrokinetic approaches on the clean-up of contaminated matrices and water.